SaltyGoo/saltygoo.github.io/pages/BaldurHex/07-CloakwoodLodge.md

 <img align="left" width=150px src="/images/Hexes/hex07.png">
 <h1>Hex 07 - Cloakwood Lodge</h1>

-*This part of Cloakwood is more tamed than the rest, with many pathes crossing it.
+*This part of Cloakwood is more tamed than the rest, with many paths crossing it.
 It is a prime hunting ground for local aristocrats.*

 **Biome:** <u>Old Growth Forest</u>.
 Lush, autumnal, massive, tangled, strange noises.